Hundredfolds/CV/README.md

 # Hobbies
 I am an origami enthusiast, inspired largely by the work of Eric Joisel.
 I'm also an avid fan of science fiction, particularly the works of Philip K. Dick and Kurt Vonnegut.
 I can solve a 3x3 rubik's cube reasonably quickly (average under 2 minutes).
-I am also currently volunteering to help build an open digital platform for community crafterd to share ideas and experiences, focussing on upcycling materials and crafts which can contribute to the public good.
+I am also currently volunteering to help build an open digital platform for community crafters to share ideas and experiences, focussing on upcycling materials and crafts which can contribute to the public good.